May ’18 Newsletter

-Additionally, all work submitted with proof of donation will also be considered for publication, just like any other regular submission, though we cannot guarantee it will be accepted.
+Additionally, all work submitted with proof of donation will be considered for publication, just like any other regular submission, but we cannot guarantee it will be accepted.

 Longleaf Review was inspired, in part, by Zora Neale Hurston’s work collecting folklore and her belief that everyone had a story to tell, and we want to help preserve this legacy and the town that helped shape who she was.

 We sincerely hope all of you will too.